-In theory, holding company stock might make you more likely to work harder or perform at a higher level because you receive a direct reward in exchange: an appreciating value on stock you hold.
+In theory, holding company stock might make you more likely to work harder or perform at a higher level because you receive a direct reward in exchange: an appreciating value on the restricted stock units you hold.
 Of course, the stock price may not go up at all (and can even drop), regardless of how hard employees who receive the grants work to make the business successful.

-Specific Benefits That Make Restricted Stock Appealing
+Specific Benefits That Make Restricted Stock Units Appealing

-For example, the value of the grant is usually equal to the restricted shares granted multiplied by the current market price of the company stock.
+For example, the value of the grant is usually equal to the restricted shares units granted multiplied by the current market price of the company stock.
 The value is even easier to calculate if the stock trades publicly.

 Another benefit to holding restricted stock is that even if the stock value drops, your grant could still be worth something when the grant vests.